Safety Fest

 Kootenai Electric Cooperative

-Thomas Maddalone Serves as the Safety Director for Kootenai Electric Cooperative.
+Thomas Maddalone Serves as the Safety Director for Kootenai Electric Cooperative

 Kootenai County Sheriff's Office